gvwilson/thirdbit/src/fiction/iffy/index.md

 The stranger glanced at Iffy.
 "Safer we split up.
 I'll see you when I can an' we can get a cuppa."
-He kissed her cheek again.
+He squeezed her hand.
 "Now go."

-Aunt Naggie nodded without speaking and tugged on Iffy's arm.
+Aunt Naggie nodded and tugged on Iffy's arm.
 They joined the stream of people pushing toward the exit, heads down as they passed between a watchful pair of Marines.
 Once outside,